rspamd/rspamd.com/doc/modules/phishing.md

 ## Openphish support

 Since version 1.3, there is [openphish](https://openphish.com) support in rspamd.
-Now rspamd loads this public feed as a map (using HTTPS) and checks URLs in messages using openphish list.
+Now rspamd can load this public feed as a map (using HTTPS) and check URLs in messages using openphish list.
 If any match is found, then rspamd adds symbol `PHISHED_OPENPHISH`.

 If you use research or commercial data feed, rspamd can also use its data and gives